szym10on/szym10on/README.md

 **`My knowledge and skills that I developed over the years`**

-🧠 Some of my skills and software I use
+🧠 Some of the software I'm able to use

 * List of _some_ software applications I am able to use:<br>
 Splunk SIEM tool<br>